-IE278 An entity enters into a contract with a customer to licence (for a period of three years) intellectual property related to the design and production processes for a good.
+An entity enters into a contract with a customer to licence (for a period of three years) intellectual property related to the design and production processes for a good.
 The contract also specifies that the customer will obtain any updates to that intellectual property for new designs or production processes that may be developed by the entity.
-The updates are essential to the customer's ability to use the licence, because the customer operates in an industry in which technologies change rapidly.
-The entity does not sell the updates separately and the customer does not have the option to purchase the licence without the updates.
+The updates are integral to the customer's ability to derive benefit from the licence during the licence period, because the intellectual property is used in an industry in which technologies change rapidly.

 The entity assesses the goods and services promised to the customer to determine which goods and services are distinct in accordance with paragraph 27 of IFRS 15.
-The entity determines that although the entity can conclude that the customer can obtain benefit from the licence on its own without the updates (see paragraph 27(a) of IFRS 15), that benefit would be limited because the updates are critical to the customer's ability to continue to make use of the licence in the rapidly changing technological environment in which the customer operates.
-In assessing whether the criterion in paragraph 27(b) of IFRS 15 is met, the entity observes that the customer does not have the option to purchase the licence without the updates and the customer
+The entity determines that the customer can benefit from (a) the licence on its own without the updates; and (b) the updates together with the initial licence.
+Although the benefit the customer can derive from the licence on its own (ie without the updates) is limited because the updates are integral to the customer's ability to continue to use the intellectual property in an industry in which technologies change rapidly, the licence can be used in a way that generates some economic benefits.
+Therefore, the criterion in paragraph 27(a) of IFRS 15 is met for the licence and the updates.